 Later, I discovered that most of my fears were completely unfounded.
 There is a vast world of opportunities out there.
 Don’t let the apparent competition of the globalized economy frighten you.
 On the contrary, instead of seeing that as competition, embrace it as opportunities to grow your career or business.

 There’s always a niche for you.
 There’s always a service, skill or product that is needed.
+You just need to find it.

 You can be a freelancer, get involved in the startup ecosystem, become a micropreneur, open a business, or sell antiques.
 There’s no limits to what you can currently do with a laptop and an internet connection.